-Ignizio holds a B.A. in communications and journalism from Rider University in Lawrenceville, New Jersey.
-He has lived on the South Shore for over 30 years, attending PS 42 in Eltingville, IS 7 and St. Joseph by the Sea High School in Huguenot.
-He currently resides with his wife Letizia and daughter Lina in Annadale.
-He is a parishioner at Holy Child Church and a member of the Knights of Columbus.
+Councilman Ignizio has lived on the South Shore for over 30 Years, attending PS 42 in Eltingville, IS 7 and St. Joseph by the Sea High School in Huguenot.
+He earned his bachelor’s degree in communications and journalism from Rider University, Lawrenceville, NJ.

 Since 1996, Vincent Ignizio has been actively involved in working to make Staten Island a better place to live.
 He served as Chief of Staff to former New York City Councilman Stephen Fiala, and was later appointed administrator for the 51st Council District, charged with addressing the needs of the South Shore, by then Speaker Vallone.
 During that time, Ignizio was responsible for managing the district office and representing the south shore on the New York City Council.

 He went on to serve as Chief of Staff to Councilman Andrew Lanza, where he founded the bipartisan Chief of Staff Caucus, earning a commendation from Speaker Gifford Miller.